probinso/ppaml-eval-tools/doc/getting-started.md

     9.720175,-5.39463311078,0.684530275571
     9.93518,-5.38026736461,0.666373478798

-Looks good.

-Unfortunately, the interface slam.py presents is not the interface that `ppaml` expects.
-When the time comes, `ppaml` will execute the artifact executable as
+The interface that slam.py presents is not the interface that `ppaml` expects.
+This is likely to be true with most challenge problem solutions, as each solution likely adopts its own parameter set and parameter passing style.
+To solve this, each solution must be wrapped with a small layer of shell or Python code that translates the argument set that the PPAML tools present to those that are used by the specific probabalistic program.
+The SLAM example used here is a good model for how to approach this problem.

+The basic calling pattern that PPAML assumes is:

     /path/to/artifact_executable config_file input_dir output_path log_path

-Furthermore, `ppaml` does not create `output_path` and `log_path`; it merely reserves the names.
-The executable itself is responsible for creating either files or directories at those paths.
+`ppaml` does not create `output_path` and `log_path`; it merely reserves the names.
+The user or executable itself is responsible for creating either files or directories at those paths.
 However, a bit of shell can easily bridge the gap between `ppaml` and slam.py.

-    % tee <"$example"/run_slam run_slam
+We can create a shell script called "run_slam" that contains the following:

     #!/bin/bash -eu
     if (( $# != 4 )); then
         printf "Usage: %s config_file input_dir output_path log_path\n" "$0" >&2